rideron89/vueme/README.md

 # VueMe

-##### Content Management System powered by Vue.js and Express.js.
+Content Management System powered by Vue.js and Express.js.

 This is the main package for the VueMe CMS.
-This package comes with an admin panel, and a default them used as reference.
+No theme is included in this package.
+A default theme will eventually be provided for guidance.

 ## Requirements